Étienne Boulay

 Étienne Boulay (born March 10, 1983) is a Canadian former professional football safety.
 He most recently played for the Toronto Argonauts of the Canadian Football League, with whom he won the 100th Grey Cup championship.
 He previously played for the Montreal Alouettes from to where he won two more Grey Cup championships.
 He was drafted 16th overall by the Alouettes in the 2006 CFL draft.
 He played college football for the New Hampshire Wildcats.

 Boulay signed with the New York Jets of the National Football League in 2008 but was released in preseason.

-Early years
+Early life

 Boulay played at Kent School in Kent, Connecticut.
 In 2001, he led Kent to the New England Class A Championship in football as a running back, defensive back, and team captain.
 Following the season, Étienne was voted the New England Class A Player of the Year for 2001.
 In high school, he attended College Jean-Eudes in Montreal, Quebec, playing defensive back for the football team.